Do you know you're precious to God? It's true. Absolutely true.

 If you can accept the truth that you are precious to God, it's easier to trust him with your life.
 You know, instinctively, that God is going to take very good care of something that is precious to him.
 No matter what happens--even death--he is not going to loosen his grip on you.

 Contrary to what you may think, it's very liberating to know you're precious to God.
-Not only are you sure he's going to take good care of you, but it takes the pressure off from trying to impress him.
+Not only are you sure he's going to take good care of you, but it frees you of the pressure of trying to impress him.
 He's already impressed with you, so much that he loves you more than you love yourself.

 God wants you to understand how much he loves you.
 Believe his Word, the Bible, and not your feelings.
 If life isn't working out the way you want right now, know that God loves you, strongly and steadily, whether he says "no", "wait", or "yes" to your prayers.